Rhyan Mansell

 Rhyan Mansell (born 4 June 2000) is a professional Australian rules footballer who plays for the Richmond Football Club in the Australian Football League (AFL).
+A pressure small-forward, Mansell was signed by Richmond in 2021, after being overlooked by all 18 AFL clubs in three consecutive draft-eligible seasons.
+Prior to his AFL career, Mansell was a three-time premiership player with North Launceston in the TSL and a SANFL premiership player with Woodville-West Torrens in 2020.

 Early life, junior football and state-league football

 Mansell spent his formative years in the southern Launceston suburb of Prospect, enjoying Prospect Hawks AFL Auskick, played junior football for the North Launceston Football Club and attended high school at Prospect's St Patrick's College.

 As a junior, Mansell was a member of the Tasmanian State Academy and joined the Next Generation Academy as a 16 year old in the program's inaugural 2016 intake.
 He trained with 's AFL squad regularly as part of the program.